bahmutov/cypress-examples/docs/recipes/each-text.md

 ## Using cypress-map queries and chai-each assertion

+📺 Watch this recipe explained in the video [Chai-each Plugin Example](https://youtu.be/rE6izEjeRxA).

 We can refactor the above solution using [chai-each](https://www.chaijs.com/plugins/chai-each/) assertion library.

 <!-- fiddle Search results start with MI using chai-each assertion -->